10 Questions to Ask When Considering Senior Living Communities

 What are the security measures for the building and for resident rooms?

-You may want to ask about entry security (like codes, key fobs, or keys) and any other forms of security, like guards or alarm systems.
+You may want to ask about entry security (like codes, key fobs, or keys for the commercial doors) and any other forms of security, like a security guard or business security cameras.
 This will help give you an idea of the building environment and personal safety.

 Can I get a copy of the state survey evaluation?